 - Prepaid cards and gift cards are the same thing

 Gift cards are actually a type of prepaid card that’s non-reloadable, which means once you use up the money the card cannot be used anymore.
-Gift cards are generally loaded with a small, fixed amount and purchased in-store or online for specific merchants.
-On the other hand, general purpose prepaid cards are reloadable, which can be used at any merchants and benefit from higher limits.
+Gift cards are generally loaded with a small, fixed amount and purchased in-store or online for specific merchants (closed loop).
+On the other hand, general purpose prepaid cards are reloadable and open loop, which means you can use it at any merchant.
+In general, prepaid cards have higher deposit and spend limits.

 - Prepaid cards are prone to fraud and security breaches